fromtimeimportsleep/Sem4/README.md

 ## Thursday

-- **CS 219** - Memory management in xv6, kallac and kfree functions, struct kmap, setupkvm, mappages, walkpgdir functions
+- **CS 219** - Memory management in xv6, kalloc and kfree functions, struct kmap, setupkvm, mappages, walkpgdir functions
 - **CS 218 Lec 1** - Examples for problems in P and Not in P, Every Optimization problem as a Decision problem
 - **CS 218 Lec 2** - Equivalence in Problems, Reductions, SAT problem, Verification, Definition on NP, Examples for NP
 - **CS 236** - Dynamic memory management, Implementing malloc using mmap syscall